 Former PGHS Pupil, Narin Suleyman, trained as a doctor in 2012 and completed her foundation training at the North Middlesex and Whittington Hospitals.
-She then moved to the Lister a Core Surgical trainee.
+She then moved to the Lister Hospital where she is currently a Core Surgical trainee.
 Most recently, she has been awarded Membership to the Royal College of Surgeons, England.